 To make sure your garden is a habitable environment for hedgehogs you should:

-• Cover drains or deeps holes
+• Cover drains or deep holes

 • Check compost heaps before digging in